SalvatoreBarone/pyALS/README.md

 final_temperature = 0.000001    ; Final temperature of the matter for the AMOSA optimization heuristic, see [1]
-cooling_factor =  0.9           ; It governs how quickly the temperature of the matter decreases during the annealing process, see [1] annealing_iterations = 600      ; The amount of refinement iterations performed during the main-loop of the AMOSA heuristic, see [1] early_termination = 20          ; Early termination window.
+cooling_factor =  0.9           ; It governs how quickly the temperature of the matter decreases during the annealing process, see [1] annealing_iterations = 600      ; The amount of refinement iterations performed during the main-loop of the AMOSA heuristic, see [1] annealing_strength = 1          ; Governs the strength of random perturbations during the annealing phase; specifically, the number of variables whose value is affected by perturbation. early_termination = 20          ; Early termination window.
 See [2].
 Set it to zero in order to disable early-termination.
 Default is 20.

 ```

 Please kindly note you have to specify the path of the file where synthesized Boolean functions are stored.
 You can find a ready to use cache at ```git@github.com:SalvatoreBarone/pyALS-lut-catalog```.